AdobeDocs/workfront.en/help/quicksilver/wf-api/api/update-default-api-versioning.md

 We release new versions of the Adobe Workfront API on a biannual basis.
 Each version is supported for three years after its release, with an additional year in a deprecated state where the version is available but not supported.

-Integrations that do not specify a version of the API in the URI are automatically routed to Default, which has been deprecated.
-In order for your Workfront integrations to be valid, you must specify a supported API version in your Workfront API requests.
+Integrations that do not specify a version of the API in the URI are automatically routed to Default.
+If you want your API call to use a specific version of the API, you must specify that version in your Workfront API requests.

 >[!NOTE]
 >
->If your organization is currently using the deprecated Default API, your Workfront administrator has received an Announcement Center message with further instructions regarding the Default API.
+>If your organization is currently using the Default API, your Workfront administrator has received an Announcement Center message with further instructions regarding the Default API.

 <!--